The Bachelorette Season 14 Episode 4 Recap Jean Blanc

 The lumberjacking is fun until the cocktail party, when Jean Blanc takes it upon himself to tell Becca he’s falling in love with her.
 This early on, his motives are transparent, and Becca promptly sends him home.

 “I don’t know if I’m on the same page,” Becca says, being truthful.
-After she decides to send him home, Jean Blanc recants his admission.
+After she rejects him, Jean Blanc recants his admission.

 “That’s not necessarily where I’m at.
 I just thought that’s what you wanted to hear,” he says.
 Isn’t that what everyone’s saying on the Bachelorette?
 Even Becca?
 He’s certainly not the first to lie about these things for the showiness of it all, but he may be the first to admit it.
-After being sent home, Becca is trembling — her touch with true, true Bachelor honesty.
+After sending Jean Blanc home, Becca is trembling — the aftereffects of her touch with true, true Bachelor honesty.

 Advertisement